Mimachlamys varia: Shell description

-The shell of Chlamys varia comes in a range of colours and variegated patterns including white, pink, red, orange, yellow, or purple, and anything in between.
+The shell of Mimachlamys varia comes in a range of colours and variegated patterns including white, pink, red, orange, yellow, or purple, and anything in between.
 Both valves are convex, rounded or oval, and symmetrical except for the ears on either side of the umbo.
 They are solid, inequivalve and inequilateral.
 They have 25 to 35 ribs radiating from the umbo bearing spatulate spines, which are more apparent near the margin.
 The valves are sculpted by fine concentric lines which show the annual growth rings.
 The anterior ear is considerably longer than the posterior ear.
 The right anterior ear has a notch to accommodate the byssus, which anchors the shell in place, and small teeth on the lower edge.
 The interior surface of the shell is glossy and is often the same colour as the exterior.
 The shell does not usually exceed 6 cm in length.

 Distribution and habitat

-This species of scallop lives in the North Sea, the English Channel, the Atlantic Ocean, and the Red Sea.

-Chlamys varia is a shallow-living species, living up to about 100m in depth along coastal rocky areas.
+This species of scallop lives in the North Sea, the English Channel, the Atlantic Ocean, and the Mediterranean Sea.
+Mimachlamys varia is a shallow-living species, living up to about 100m in depth along coastal rocky areas.
 It typically lives under boulders or among the holdfasts of seaweeds.
 This species is found in sheltered habitats in Strangford Lough in Northern Ireland, and because of its rapid decline there, it is listed as a Northern Ireland Priority Species.